Ionaru/MarketBot/README.md

 Please open an [issue](https://github.com/Ionaru/MarketBot/issues/new) if you have any feature ideas for this bot or are missing any functionality.

+Alternatively you can contact me on EVE Online: `Ionaru Otsada`, or on Discord: `Ionaru#3801`.

 ## Developer information
 Want to contribute?
 Awesome!
 Just follow these steps to get started: